umanlp/babeledits/README.md

 ```
 @inproceedings{green-etal-2025-babeledits,
-    title = "{BABELEDITS}: A Benchmark and a Modular Approach for Robust Cross-lingual Knowledge Editing of Large Language Models",
+    title = "{BabelEdits}: A Benchmark and a Modular Approach for Robust Cross-lingual Knowledge Editing of Large Language Models",
     author = "Green, Tommaso  and
       Gaschi, F{\'e}lix  and
       Schmidt, Fabian David  and